quii/learn-go-with-tests/reading-files.md

 This feels simpler than maintaining a folder of test files and will execute quicker too.

-Finally, we've codified the usage of our API from a consumer's point of view, and then check if it at least creates the correct number of posts
+Finally, we've codified the usage of our API from a consumer's point of view, and then check if it at least creates the correct number of posts.

 ## Try to run the test